CyberAlbSecOP/Awesome_NIS2_Directive/README.md

 ![NIS-2](https://github.com/user-attachments/assets/ed7695ba-d68e-4dc5-a18f-71b715fb2e85)

-# 🔒💻 Enhancing the Security of Network and Information Systems in the EU 🔒💻

-This repository is dedicated to providing resources, information, and tools related to the NIS2 Directive, a European Union regulation aimed at improving the security of network and information systems across the EU.

 ## What is NIS2?

 The NIS2 Directive (Directive on the security of network and information systems) is a European Union regulation that sets out to enhance the security of network and information systems in the EU.
 It aims to achieve a high common level of security of network and information systems within the EU, by improving the cybersecurity capabilities of Member States and promoting cooperation between them.